-This practical course covering Heating, Ventilating, and Air Conditioning (HVAC) and Direct Digital Control (DDC) system design provides a simple approach for the practical design of HVAC DDC systems and enables students to understand and design various types of control solutions.
-The course also reviews air handling, chilled water, and heating hot water system controls for constant volume and Variable Air Volume (VAV) applications.
-Continuous Controls and Commissioning of HVAC DDC systems for sustainable and LEED Certified Buildings will be reviewed.
-The course emphasizes the critical dos and don’ts, as well as the accepted rule-of-thumb checks in HVAC control.
-An optional field trip is included.
+This practical course covering Heating, Ventilating and Air Conditioning (HVAC) and Direct Digital Control (DDC) system design provides a simple approach for the design of HVAC DDC systems and enables students to understand and design various types of control solutions.
+The course emphasizes the latest available technology, critical “Do’s and Don’ts”, and accepted rule-of-thumb checks in the design of HVAC controls.

-- Controlling Sustainable & LEED Certified Buildings
+- Controlling Sustainable and LEED Certified Buildings

-- Proper Sequence of operations
+- Proper Sequence of Operations

-- Dos and Don’ts in HVAC control design
+- Do’s and Don’ts in HVAC Control Design

-- Accepted Rule-of-thumb checks in HVAC control
+- Accepted Rule-of-Thumb Checks in HVAC Control

 - Practical Examples and Real Projects